deep0072/BLockchain-tuts/README.md

 ## view function

-### a function that do not modify the current the state of variable
+### a function that do not modify the current the state of variable.AND READ DATA FROM BLOCKCHAIN

 ### also read the existing variable in code